World Policy Council: The World House

-Members
+Notable members

 The membership of Alpha Phi Alpha represents the full diversity of policymakers, activists, college presidents, lawyers, businessmen, theologians and other professions among its members.
 The general president of Alpha Phi Alpha appoints a nonpartisan Board of Directors from this passel of Alpha men to govern the Council.
 The composition of the Board represents a range of disciplines and approaches to the issues and schema of economic, cultural, political, and policy conditions as they pertain to the social psychology of Black Americans and Africans.

 Edward Brooke, a former Senator and Attorney General of the Commonwealth of Massachusetts served and the first chairman and currently chairman emeritus.
 Former Ambassador Horace Dawson is the current Chairman.
 Congressman Charles B. Rangel, Dean, New York State Congressional Delegation and founding member of the Congressional Black Caucus, and former Congressman Ron Dellums, president and CEO of HealthCare International.
 Kenton Keith is a Senior Vice President of Meridian International Center and a former U.S. Ambassador to the State of Qatar.
 Clathan M. Ross is a Rapporteur and a retired U.S. Foreign Service Information Officer.

 Henry Ponder is former President and Chief Executive Officer (CEO) of the National Association for Equal Opportunity in Higher Education and has served as president of Fisk University, Benedict College, and Talladega College, and General President of Alpha Phi Alpha.
 Bobby William Austin is Vice President for University Relations and Communications at the University of the District of Columbia, President of Austin Institute, former President and CEO of Village Foundation, and former Program Director for the Kellogg National Fellowship Program at W.K.
 Kellogg Foundation.
 Cornel West is a current and former professor of religion at Princeton University and Harvard University respectively.
 Vinton Anderson, the 92nd Bishop of African Methodist Episcopal Church and former president of World Council of Churches.

 Former members of the Council include Cornelius Henderson, a United Methodist pastor and bishop, former president of Gammon Theological Seminary, and the first Black pastor of Atlanta, Georgia's Ben Hill United Methodist Church.
 Clinton Columbus Jones, III served as counsel to the United States House of Representatives Committee on Banking and Financial Services, and Chuck Stone is the Walter Spearman Professor of Journalism at the University of North Carolina, Chapel Hill and a former White House Correspondent.